hardyqr/UW-Spring2017-CS246-Notes/LEC10-constructor.md

 Copy constructor is used to construct an object as a copy of an existing object.
 - **you get a copy constructor for free** // how do we understand **for free**?
 	- field for field copy
+	- for free: get a new one, with new heap memory (if applicable)

 - Every class comes with